-21. The Bank shall provide every consumer card holder who has an open account, who has a closed account with a balance that the Bank reports to a CRA, or who has a closed account with no balance but for whom the Bank reported negative information to a CRA within the past seven years with an advisement of rights under FCRA in a form that is acceptable to the FDIC Regional Director and the CFPB Regional Director.
-This advisement of rights should be mailed or transmitted to consumers within three complete billing cycles or three months of its approval by the FDIC Regional Director and the CFPB Regional Director and shall inform consumers that they have a right to dispute inaccurate information on their credit reports, and should they dispute the information to the Bank, the Bank will report the dispute to the CRAs, as required by law.
+13. The Bank shall provide every consumer card holder who has an open account, who has a closed account with a balance that the Bank reports to a CRA, or who has a closed account with no balance but for whom the Bank reported negative information to a CRA within the past seven years with an advisement of rights under FCRA in a form that is acceptable to the CFPB Regional Director.
+This advisement of rights should be mailed or transmitted to consumers within three complete billing cycles or three months of its approval by the CFPB Regional Director and shall inform consumers that they have a right to dispute inaccurate information on their credit reports, and should they dispute the information to the Bank, the Bank will report the dispute to the CRAs, as required by law.